bombshell-dev/tab/README.md

 cli.parse();
 ```
 Now autocompletion will be available for any specified command and option in your cac instance.
-If your user writes `vite dev --po`, they will get suggestions for the `--port` option.
-Or if they write `vite d` they will get suggestions for the `dev` command.
+If your user writes `my-cli dev --po`, they will get suggestions for the `--port` option.
+Or if they write `my-cli d` they will get suggestions for the `dev` command.

 Suggestions are missing in the adapters since yet cac or citty do not have a way to provide suggestions (tab just came out!), we'd have to provide them manually.
 Mutations do not hurt in this situation.